AdrinAhm/MyJournal/README.md

 To get started with this application, you will need to have Node.js and NPM installed on your machine.
 You will also need an AWS account and an AWS Amplify project set up.

-Clone the repository: git clone https://github.com/username/repo.git
+Clone the repository: git clone https://github.com/AdrinAhm/MyJournal.git

 Install dependencies: npm install

+Install AWS Amplify: npm install -g @aws-amplify/cli

 Configure AWS Amplify: amplify configure